SbrTa/Notes/System Design/notes/DB.md

 ### Hybrid / Semi synchronous replication
   - Master sends data to all replica and wait for 1/2 replica to response
-  - When 1/2 replica sends ack, master returns
+  - When 1/2 replica sends ack, master commits

-### MySQL Replication type
+### What to replicate
 **Statement based replication**
   - MySQL previously used statement based replication
   - Just pass the statement to replica and execute it